lucasmazo32/Scraper/README.md

 - BOTH files will automatically load.
 Therefore there is no need to go back to the code once the first page is loaded.

 # About the file

+## What should you expect when running the program

+You will get the information of:

+- Ten jobs in the fast scraper page with their respective hyperlink.
+- The information of estimated salary, type of contract and most important cities for employment in the U.S.
+- The report of estimated wage, type of contract, five jobs with years of experience (if given) and their respective hyperlink for the three most important cities in the U.S. for the given position.

 ## Why Indeed?